Please subscribe to my YouTube channel.

 I’ll try to fix anything if you want me to, and I have for most of my life.
 If anything, it’ll be an experience for me.
 I love to troubleshoot and repair pretty much anything, within reason.

 There are electronics in just about everything.
 All your home appliances: Fridge, microwave, coffee maker, blender, stove, washer, dryer, water heater, furnace, etc. Also in your vehicle, boats, other watercraft, lawnmowers, hand tools, toys, even your doorbell, etc. I’ve had my hand in the repair of just about everything a person could have in their life.
 Most things are repairable, and some are not, but everything deserves at least a look.
-A person will not learn if he/she does not explore.
+A person will not learn if they do not explore.

 Location: Beloit, Wisconsin.